davidlutta/CryptoWatch/README.md

 # CryptoWatch
-#### This is a repo for an android application for tracking crypto currencies which are ever changing, 12/6/2018
+#### Track the Daily Changes in the CryptoCurrency World, 12/6/2018
 #### By **Davidlutta**
 ## Description
-This is an android application for an android application for tracking crypto currencies which are ever changing
+This is an android application for tracking crypto currencies which are ever changing
 ## Specs
 ````
-1. Rangers can add their names so that they can be identified.
-2. Ranger adds a zone where the sighting was made.
-3. Ranger adds the name of the animal they sighted.
-4. Ranger adds the suspected age of the animal.
-5. Ranger adds the suspected health of the animal.
-6. Ranger adds species of the animal whether endangered or not endangered
-7. A timestamp is created by the database to record time of sighting
+1. Prices of CryptoCurrencies
+2. Percentage Change of cryptoCurrencies
+ETC
 ````
 ## Setup/Installation Requirements
 ```
 * Clone the project
-* Open the command line
+* Open the folder in Android Studio
-Run $ gradle build
-Run $ gradle run
+Allow the project to synchronize
-Open your Browser and enter the link http://localhost:4567
+Plug in your Android device and Run the app on it
 ```
 ## Known Bugs
 There are no known bugs if you find some please contact me.
 ## Technologies Used
-` Java `,`Spark`,`Gradle`, `Postgres`
+` Java `,`Android`,`Butterknife`
 ## Support and contact details
 You can contact me through my Github for any problems or improvements to my app.
 ### License